Custom Packaging

 How Custom Beverage Packaging Boxes Come Together at the Press

 Dieline creation and prepress sound tame, but this is where the sweat kicks in.
 Pantone swatches, varnish notes, and registration marks need locking down; PaperWorks USA still demands physical swatches before tooling begins.
 They insist on seeing Pantone 448 C taped next to the dieline proof with the soft-touch varnish sample so the press operator can match it on the fly.
+A good beverage plant will also check board caliper, flute profile, and glue flap width before release—typically 32 ECT or 44 ECT corrugated for shippers, 350gsm to 450gsm SBS for premium cartons, and 12pt to 18pt folding carton stock for lighter SKUs.
 Honestly, I think those swatches have become my pre-meeting security blanket, because when they go missing the panic level leaps higher than the ink viscosity.

 After sign-off, print, die-cut, and finish happen in contiguous steps.
-Expect around four weeks from proof approval to palletizing on a standard 10,000-unit run, with longer timelines for metallic inks or aqueous coatings.
+Expect around 18-22 business days from proof approval to palletizing on a standard 10,000-unit run, with longer timelines for metallic inks or aqueous coatings.
 I tack on an extra five business days for press maintenance slots, because a rushed changeover often leaves ghosting across the artwork and results in expensive reprints; nothing ruins my day faster than a ghosted logo.
+On a typical line, that means offset or flexo printing, IR or UV drying, then a Bobst or KAMA die-cutter, followed by folding-gluing on a Jagenberg or MBO-style folder gluer.
 (Seriously, the worst part is cleaning up the mess while explaining to finance why the second run costs more—frustrating and hilarious if it weren’t so expensive.)

 Pushing the envelope?
 Ask your supplier about in-line coating capabilities or integrating printed die-cut dividers on the same station.
 Several beverage clients added a slip-sleeve chase that eliminated a separate assembly line, shaving roughly $0.12 per unit compared to two separate carton runs.
 That kind of efficiency nudges the margin needle in the right direction, which is the only needle we care about in the packaging world.